hyperledger/toc/project-reports/2023/2023-Q2-Hyperledger-Aries.md

 truly ledger-agnostic.

-In addition, work has been done to expand the supported exchange protocols to include OpenID4VCI, allow credentials to be received and shared using different protocols.
+In addition, work has been done to expand the supported exchange protocols to include OpenID4VCI, allowing credentials to be received and shared using different protocols.

 ### [Aries Cloud Agent Python]